Lahm21111/Literature_Review/README.md

 4. The second network introduce a adaptive weighting mechanism for the input information, the details could be seen the following model part.

+## 18. Self-supervised Moving Vehicle Tracking with Stereo Sound

+### Summary:

+This work presents a system for localizing moving vehicles using stereo sound, without visual input during inference.
+By leveraging unlabeled audiovisual data, the system employs a vision "teacher" network for vehicle detection and a stereo-sound "student" network for localization.
+The knowledge from the visual model is transferred to the audio domain through self-supervision, using the co-occurrence of audio and visual streams in unlabeled videos.
+Experimental results on a new Auditory Vehicle Tracking dataset show that the approach outperforms baseline methods and can improve vehicle localization under poor lighting conditions.

+### Take Away Information:

+1. A vision detector is first used to detect the objects and a stereo-sound network is trained to map the audio signals to the bounding box coordinates predicted by the vision network.

+2. Considering that different camera angles can cause more significant changes to visual content than to audio, the camera's meta-data is also included in the training data.

+3. In addition to the loss function for the bounding box, the author also designs an internal loss for the encoding space.
+The goal is to encourage the audio-net and vision-net to learn similar features.

+4. The spectrogram input has a better performance than the raw waveform input.

+5. With the help of the camera information in the input, the generalization could be significantly improved, bt still have considerable performance gaps with seen scenarios.

 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)